Customization

 Export/Also export as…

-For Export Layers, this performs export to another file format.
-This way, you can set up export to multiple file formats at once.
+For Batch Convert and Export Layers, this performs export to another file format.

 Options: